tskj/christmas-calendars/2019/tail-recursion.md

 `fact` can now be called with `[1, 6]` to evalueate the factorial of `6`.
 One thing to note about this example is the use of two-element lists to represent tuples.
-The return value of `factorial` is a tuple of the function reference (or undefined) and the a tuple of the parameters to the function.
+The return value of `factorial` is a tuple of the function reference (or undefined) and a tuple of the parameters to the function.
 The parameters of the function is the accumulator and the current value to compute the factorial of.

 Notice also the destructuring of `f` and `x` in the while loop, which also re-assigns the variables of the same names.
-For every iteration of the loop `x` is the next set of parameters the function will be called with.
+For every iteration of the loop, `x` is the next set of parameters the function will be called with.
 When the loop is finished and the recursion done, the value of x is the final value of the computation, the logical return value of the recursive function.